This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Abstract

-Soil organisms play a crucial role in providing essential ecosystem services, including nutrient cycling, pest control, water retention, and climate regulation.
-However, the relationships between key soil organisms and the delivery of these services in different land use types are not well understood.
-BIOservicES aims to address this knowledge gap by assembling a multidisciplinary team of specialists to study the functions of soil ecosystems and the services provided by soil organisms.
-The team will also develop new indicators, tools, and incentives to identify and monitor keystone soil organisms that contribute to the delivery of ecosystem services in European land uses.
+Soil organisms are essential for key ecosystem services, such as nutrient availability, pathogen suppression, water retention, and climate regulation.
+However, our understanding of the relationships between soil organisms and these services under different land-use types is still limited.
+This is exactly where BIOservicES comes in: a multidisciplinary team of experts is working to develop new indicators, tools, and incentive systems to identify and monitor the key soil organisms that are crucial for ecosystem services in European land use.

 Financing/ Donor